joofixd/joofi-osu-skins/README.md

 # MAIN SKINS AT TOP

-skin usage varies from "never used" to "always used" (with middle being "sometimes used", "often used", etc.)
+skin usage varies from "never used" to "always used" (with middle being "sometimes used", "often used", etc.). skins are in alphabetical order (except for main skins of course), except for a few, which may be in chronological order and other logical orders (ie: "bwpgy (og)" before "bwpgy" because it was the original)

 # INFO